Wednesday, April 10, 2013

 This was Rogers’ first novel and it became a best seller and an all time classic in modern historical romance.
 Her writing is superb and her storytelling truly excellent.
 Published in 1974, it was also one of the first to throw open the bedroom door and include subjects like rape and violence against the heroine, all woven into an intricate plot.
-Set in the late 1800s in the American West and Mexico (during the reign of the Austrian who became Emperor Maximilian), it’s a fast-paced, moving story that will keep you up late at night reading.
-However, and this is the reason for 4 not 5 stars, there are some parts in this story where the hero and heroine go through such horrifying trials, I just had to skip over them.
-I’m not overly sensitive but we are talking gruesome!
+Set in the late 1800s in the American West and Mexico (during the reign of the Austrian who became Emperor Maximilian), it’s a fast-paced, moving story that will keep you reading late into the night.
+However, there are some parts in this story where the hero and heroine go through horrifying trials, so you have to be prepared.

-I was 2/3rds of the way through the story before there was an indication Steve felt more than lust for Ginny.
+It’s deep in the story before there is any indication Steve feels more than lust for Ginny.
 Even then he behaved the cad.
 It’s hard to consider him a “hero” under those circumstances.
 (The real hero seemed to be his grandfather!)
 And unlike most romances that have a happily ever after at the end, while the end is happy, it is not really the end of the story of Ginny and Steve.
 Their story continues in DARK FIRES.
 The whole series is listed below:

 Sweet Savage Love (1974) (Steve and Ginny)